Clare Shaw: Awards and recognition

-Shaw has won and been nominated for prizes, including the Forward Prize for Best Single Poem and a Northern Writer's Award.
+Shaw has won and been nominated for prizes including the Forward Prize for Best Single Poem and a Northern Writer's Award.
 Their work has been set to music, illustrated and staged.
 They wrote the libretto for community opera Daylighting, which premiered at the Royal Academy of Music and won an Ivor Novello Award for Community and Engagement.
 Their work has also been broadcast on BBC Radio 4's The Verb and Poetry Please.

 In 2021, they were appointed Carbon Landscape Poet in Residence by Manchester Literature Festival and Lancashire Wildlife Trust, and commissioned to write poems connected to the landscape.
 Shaw judged the Manchester Poetry Prize in 2023, the Winchester Poetry Prize in 2024, and the Ted Hughes Award in 2019.
 Shaw was co-director of the Kendal Poetry Festival from 2019 to 2022, and founder of the Wonky Animals poetry collective and the Lost Things Project.
 They tutor at the Arvon Foundation.

 Activism and advocacy

 Shaw is a mental health advocate having published resources on mental health and worked to deliver training, through their own business and through organisations including London-based homeless charity St Mungo's.
 They also advocate for accessibility in writing, working with the Royal Literary Fund to deliver literacy training.
 They work in schools as a visiting tutor for organisations including Wordsworth Grasmere, and with members of the wider community, including asylum seekers.

+In more recent years, Shaw has turned their attention to climate activism.
+They are a leading campaigner with activist group 'the Boggarts', part of the Stop Calderdale Wind Farm Coalition, who oppose the proposed development of 'the Calderdale Energy Park', a windfarm to be built on Walshaw Moor.
+Shaw is committed to protesting against the controversial development, arranging petitions, leading community creative writing workshops to raise local awareness and highlight residents' attachment to the moors, and leading a 'Mass Wuther' (a community event that involved dancing to Kate Bush's famous song Wuthering Heights (song) by way of protest).

+Shaw is a passionate voice on synthesising writing with climate activism, having been appointed Carbon Landscape Poet by Manchester Literature Festival and Lancashire Wildlife Trust in 2021.
+Similarly to their Writing Bogwise course, they also co-facilitate and teach on Wild Writing June, alongside poet and nature writer Miriam Darlington, an annual series of daily generative writing workshops on subjects such as rewilding, urban wilderness, and connections between neurodivergence and queerness and nature.

 Personal life

 Shaw is non-binary and neurodivergent.
 They live in Hebden Bridge, West Yorkshire.
+Their hobbies – which are widely referenced across their social media pages and blogs – include mudlarking, hiking, and spotting wildlife.